mahmudstat/clockplot/Notes.md

 16. Add Linetype by variable
 17. If manu events occur at sams time, show them by jutter / other manipulation
 18. remove needed len from conv_data()
-https://cran.r-p
-roject.org/src/contrib/Archive/ggplot2/
+19. *qnt (if len is not given, show error, suggest simple chart) https://cran.r-p roject.org/src/contrib/Archive/ggplot2/